glasgowcompbio/vimms-gym/README.md

 The choice of fragmentation strategy used for data acquisition in untargeted metabolomics greatly affects the coverage and spectral quality of identified metabolites.
 In a typical strategy for data-dependant acquisition, the most *N* intense ions (Top-N) in the survey MS1 scan are chosen for fragmentation.
-This strategy is not entirely data-driven as it is unable to adapt to changes in incoming signals when deciding which ions to target for fragmentation.
+This strategy is not entirely data-driven as it is unable to learn and adapt to changes in incoming signals when deciding which ions to target for fragmentation.

 [Reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning) has been widely used to train intelligent agents that manage the operations of various scientific